homebab/ingredient-management/README.md

 ```
+## Updated
+- 01. 17.
+2021
+  - This API service is not used.
+User & Item is managed by AWS Amplify for social login(Auth) and offline appsync(Datastore)

 fundamental API service for the following:

 - Management
-  - Users & Items (food ingredients) & Recipes
+  - Users & Items (food ingredients)
-- Push alarm (will be moved)

 ## Get Started
 - postgres